-People who become addicted, may not be aware of the impact it has on their health, relationships and work.
-They may find great difficulty in attempting to stop their behaviour on their own.
+If you have become addicted, you may not be aware of the impact it has on your health.
+In addition, other aspects of your life may become affected.
+For instance, relationships and work.
+Furthermore, you may find extreme difficulty in attempting to stop your behaviour on your own.

-Some of the following are indicators that a person is struggling with alcohol dependence, drug misuse or behavioural addiction.
+Some of the following are indicators that a person is struggling with alcohol dependence, drug misuse or behavioural issues.

 - Intense cravings to use the substance or activity

-- Neglecting important aspects of everyday life such as work/school/college
+- Neglecting aspects of everyday life such as work/school/college

 - Repeated relapses

-An individual under the grip of addiction may be unaware of the harmful impact their dependency causes to themselves and their loved ones.
-Some may be aware of their addiction, but in denial.
-The substance or activity becomes their ‘go to’ method of coping with life issues.
+You may be unaware of the harmful impact your dependency causes to you and your loved ones.
+Perhaps you are aware of your dependency issue, but in denial that harm is being caused.
+The substance or activity becomes your ‘go to’ method of coping with life issues.

-Some people may be frightened that they will be unable to manage and enjoy life without using.
-Others may falsely believe that they are able to stop if they actually wanted to – but on attempts find this incredibly difficult.
+You may be frightened that you will be unable to manage and enjoy life without using.
+Or perhaps you believe that you are able to stop if you actually wanted to.
+However, on attempts you find this incredibly difficult.

-Sometimes a person will resist labelling themselves as a “drug user” or “alcoholic” as there is societal stigma attached to these terms.
-The accompanying shame can turn back on the person in the form of self-loathing and low self-esteem.
+Sometimes a person will resist labelling themselves as a “drug user” or “alcoholic”.
+This is understandable as there is a stigma attached to these terms.
+Shame can turn back on the person in the form of self-loathing and low self-esteem.

-How can counselling help an individual who is struggling with addiction?
+How can counselling help someone who is struggling?

-A client may discover how possible underlying emotional needs may have originally contributed to their addictive behaviour.
+A client in therapy can discover how unmet emotional needs may have contributed to their addictive behaviour.
 This can be a significant start to a person’s recovery.

 Feelings can be safely explored in therapy

-Clients who struggle with addiction may feel intensely difficult feelings.
+Clients who have suffered may struggle with intensely difficult feelings.
 Commonly, these may include guilt, shame, a sense of failure and helplessness.
-Counselling can help explore these feelings in a confidential environment.
+Use of the drug or activity of choice, suppresses these emotions.

-I have worked as a psychotherapist at a private addiction rehabilitation residence.
-My experience offers clients valuable insights into their own recovery from addiction.
+I have worked as a psychotherapist at a private residential addiction rehabilitation unit.
+Therefore, I can offer clients insights into their own recovery from alcohol dependency or addiction.

 You can find my counselling practice in Stratford-upon-Avon or Leamington Spa.